topo-gps/ios-manual/en/waypoints/waypoints_unload.rst

    :width: 320px
    :alt: Waypoints remove from map Topo GPS

-   *The grey background color indicates that the waypoint ‘Stonehenge’ is loaded on the map.*
+   *The grey background color indicates that the waypoint ‘Waypoint A’ is loaded on the map.*

-The grey background color of the waypoint ‘Stonehenge’ indicates that it is currently loaded on the map.
+The grey background color of the waypoint ‘Waypoint A’ indicates that it is currently loaded on the map.

 If you tap a waypoint item that has a grey background color it will be immediately removed from the map.
 The grey background color will disappear.